Ballarat Chess Club - chess for everyone!

 Notable amongst those present at this meeting were S.Jacobs, the father of Rod Jacobs (the most recent life member of the club).
 Rod joined the club in 1967.
 Don Maciulaitis left Ballarat for Melbourne two years later, to become one of the stalwarts of the Melbourne chess scene, mostly as an administrator.

 Coffee and Chess

-Homeground on Sturt St next to BMI and Frangos up from Myers both now have chess sets donated by BCC, available for use by patrons - have a coffee and a game!
-Above, Kevin and grandson, Monty, enjoy a game in the sun!
-Patrick leads by 1 point in the ongoing challenge match!
+Homeground on Sturt St next to BMI, Frangos up from Myers, and The Building at 30 Main Rd now all have chess sets donated by BCC, available for use by patrons - have a coffee and a game!
+Below, Kevin and grandson, Monty, enjoy a game in the sun!
+Rob has an the ongoing challenge match with Patrick.